Buiten De Zone: Cultural impact

-Buiten De Zone originally wasn't a huge success, mostly since none of the cast were well known actors at the time.
+Buiten De Zone originally was not a huge success, mostly since none of the cast were well known actors at the time.
 Apart from that the series was also advertised as a show aimed at youngsters, which already gave many potential viewers the wrong impression that it was a child-oriented series.
-Since the series was cast on Friday evenings, after 22.00 p.m., it didn't reach its target demographic either, since many young people went to parties at that moment.
+Since the series was cast on Friday evenings, after 22.00 p.m., it did not reach its target demographic either, since many young people went to parties at that moment.
 Slowly but surely it started to gain a cult following, which grew as the second season was broadcast.
 De Pauw attributed this to the fact that the second series was much better and tighter written.
 Buiten De Zone now won the TV awards Best National TV Show 1996 and the HA! van Humo from the magazine Humo.
 It also won silver at the Golden Rose of Montreux festival.
-In 1996-1998 Bart De Pauw and Tom Lenaerts became media superstars thanks to another TV show, Schalkse Ruiters, which made rebroadcasts of Buiten De Zone gain a much wider audience than ever before.
+In 1996–1998 Bart De Pauw and Tom Lenaerts became media superstars thanks to another TV show, Schalkse Ruiters, which made rebroadcasts of Buiten De Zone gain a much wider audience than ever before.

 In 2010 the entire series was released on DVD.
 The reason it had taken this long had to do with the fact that De Pauw often used film soundtrack music as atmospheric background music, which made copyright issues unavoidable.